4 Ways Community Influence Marketing Differs From Influencer Marketing

 Still, the term "influencer" survives the occasional mockery and represents a growing, legitimate profession driving the creator economy.
 Many influencers embrace the term while maintaining authenticity at the highest level.

-What is Community Influencer Marketing?
+What is Community Influence Marketing?

-A subset of influencer marketing is community influencer marketing.
+A subset of influencer marketing is community influence marketing.
 This creator group doesn't just grow their online brand, they leverage their content to attract like-minded people and nurture a sense of belonging for members of their audience.

-Are Community Influencers Always Micro Influencers?
+Are Influential Community Members Always Micro Influencers?